tc39/notes/es7/2016-01/jan-28.md

 ARB: slide (soundscript)

-### Teset262
-presenter: Dan
+## Test262 Updates

+(Dan Ehrenberg)

 DE: reptitive tests, lots of tests that repeat each other.
-Their exists a proposal to generate tests precedurally, we require implementors feedback.
+There exists a proposal to generate tests precedurally, we require implementors feedback.
 Ask me and I will provide more information

-### Conclusion / resolution

-- implementors need to provide feedback

-#### Conclusion/resolution

-# Test262 Updates
-Presenter: DE

 DE: We have some changes coming into test262, e.g., https://github.com/tc39/test262/issues/470 https://github.com/tc39/test262/issues/467.
 Users, please give feedback as to whether these are appropriate for you!
 Please reach out to me if you have any concerns.

-#### Conclusion/resolution

-# Progress review: Callable class constructors (Allen)
+## Progress review: Callable class constructors (Allen)

 presenters: AWB / YK

 AWB: slide (callable Class Constructors)